-Inspections of Type I FIBOs have shown cases that seem attributable to deterioration of financial condition, such as the misappropriation of the Trusts for the Separate Management of Money and Securities ("TSMMS") and the Trusts for the Segregated

-Management of Cash Margins and Other Deposits ("TSMCM"), and the defection in net assets and capital adequacy ratios against statutory requirement.
+Inspections of Type I FIBOs have shown cases that seem attributable to deterioration of financial conditions, such as the misappropriation of the Trusts for the Separate Management of Money and Securities (TSMMS) and the Trusts for the Segregated Management of Cash Margins and Other Deposits (TSMCM), and defects in net assets and capital adequacy ratios against statutory requirement.
 The SESC will focus its examination on the status of TSMMS and TSMCM, and the status of net assets and capital adequacy ratios in close corporation with the supervisory department, the Japan Securities Dealers Association, and the Japan Investor Protection Fund.